All Products

 You have an error in your SQL syntax

-The fields in the filter condition configured for the task do not exist in the source database.
+The filter condition for the current job configuration references a field that does not exist in the source database.

 DTS-RETRY-ERR-0188